EOFY Offer: 90% off your plan for your first 3 months

 Most people sit down once a month and work through hundreds of transactions at a time.
 A mobile accounting app changes this by showing you fresh bank transactions every day.

-You can reconcile transactions right there on your phone, for a few minutes at a time.
+You can reconcile transactions right on your phone, for a few minutes at a time.
 This keeps your workload manageable and your records accurate.

 Real-time financial dashboards

 Financial dashboards give you a clear view of your business performance at a glance.
-You can see revenue, expenditure, overdue invoices and upcoming payments in one place.
+You can see revenue, expenditure, overdue invoices, and upcoming payments in one place.

 Security and data protection